Eaviwolph/GitGubSearch/README.md

-# GitGubSearch
+# GitHubSearch
-A GitGub Search server implemented in Go (backend) and html/css/js (frontend)
+A GitHub Search server implemented in Go (backend) and html/css/js (frontend)

 All the Backend code is located in __githubSearch.go__
 Html code is located in __template__